CPimentel91/evil-hangman-c-uml/README.md

 # evil-hangman-c-uml
-Evil hangman game completed written in C++ and an unfinished version written in C.
+Evil hangman game written in C++ and an unfinished version written in C.